-• Loss of any of its principal customers could significantly decrease the Company's sales and profitability.
+Loss of any of its principal customers could significantly decrease the Company's sales and profitability.

 A limited number of customers account for a large percentage of the Company's net sales.
-Wal-Mart is the Company's largest customer, accounting for approximately 25% of net sales in 2014, 24% of net sales in 2013 and 24% of net sales in 2012.
-The Company's top three customers accounted for approximately 36% of net sales in 2014, 35% of net sales in 2013 and 34% of net sales in 2012.
+Wal-Mart is the Company's largest customer, accounting for approximately 24% of net sales in 2015, 25% of net sales in 2014 and 24% of net sales in 2013.
+The Company's top three customers accounted for approximately 35% of net sales in 2015, 36% of net sales in 2014 and 35% of net sales in 2013.
 The Company expects that a significant portion of its net sales will continue to be derived from a small number of customers and that these percentages may increase if the growth of mass merchandisers continues.
 As a result, changes in the strategies of Wal-Mart or any of the Company's other largest customers, including a reduction in the number of brands they carry or of shelf space they dedicate to private label products, could materially harm the Company's net sales and profitability.
+In addition, if the Company were to lose a significant customer due to customer service levels or real or perceived product quality or appearance issues, this could also have a material adverse effect on the Company's business, financial condition and results of operations.